Gloriane7767/Git-Workshop/README.md

 #### Revert and Reset

-1. In Git, you can use two main tools to “undo” or “go back” in your repository history:
+1. In Git, you can use two main tools to &lt;undo&gt; or &lt;back&gt;in your repository history:

 Suppose you made a commit but want to undo it — without deleting history